Stealing Home: Production

+The opening scene and the closing scenes were shot at Fiscalini Field in San Bernardino, California, the home field of the minor-league San Bernardino Spirit.
+Mark Harmon was a part-owner of the Spirit at the time of filming, which led his character to be shown playing for that team.

 Soundtrack

 Reception

 The film received negative reviews around the time of its release.
-In her review for the New York Times, Janet Maslin wrote, "The era is simply established as a dreamily idyllic past, thanks to sand dunes at twilight, waves that crash in the distance, shiny red convertibles without seat belts and a musical score that may make you want to weep, for all the wrong reasons".
+In her review for The New York Times, Janet Maslin wrote, "The era is simply established as a dreamily idyllic past, thanks to sand dunes at twilight, waves that crash in the distance, shiny red convertibles without seat belts and a musical score that may make you want to weep, for all the wrong reasons".
 In his one-star review for the Chicago Sun-Times, Roger Ebert wrote, "I detested Stealing Home so much, from beginning to end, that I left the screening wondering if any movie could possibly be that bad".
 On Rotten Tomatoes the film has an approval rating of 20% based on reviews from 10 critics.

 When asked about the film in 2006, Mark Harmon said, "That was about a bunch of actors loving a script, going there and burning it on both ends for five weeks just to get it done.
 That was a fun one to make.
 I hear a lot about that role.
 People really found that movie on video."

 Summer of '42

-Ever since the release of Summer of '42, Warner Bros. has attempted to buy back the rights to the film, which they sold to author Herman Raucher in lieu of paying him for the script, under the belief that the film would not be financially successful.
+Ever since the release of Summer of '42, Warner Bros. has attempted to buy back the rights to the film, which they sold to author Herman Raucher in lieu of paying him a flat fee for the script on the belief that the film would not be financially successful.
 Stealing Home was greenlit shortly after Raucher denied their latest attempt to purchase the rights, leading to Summer star Jennifer O'Neill's assertion that Stealing Home was "stolen" from Summer.
 Regardless, she said that she enjoyed the film and called it a "lovely film."
-Rita Kempley, in her review for the Washington Post, also saw similarities with Summer, describing the film as a "pale comedy-drama by mediocrities Steven Kampmann and Will Aldis.
+Rita Kempley, in her review for The Washington Post, also saw similarities with Summer, describing the film as a "pale comedy-drama by mediocrities Steven Kampmann and Will Aldis.
 Admittedly a pastiche of their memories, the movie bespeaks the dust of '60s yearbooks and greeting card sentiment.
 Of course, that stuff can be touching (Summer of '42) or quirky (Gregory's Girl), but here only allergy sufferers will leave with soggy Kleenex."